agentmodels/agentmodels.org/chapters/3c-pomdp.md

 The previous chapters made two strong assumptions that often fail in practice.
 First, we assumed the environment was an MDP, where the state is fully observed by the agent at all times.
 Second, we assumed that the agent starts off with *full knowledge* of the MDP -- rather than having to learn its parameters from experience.
 This chapter relaxes the first assumption by introducing POMDPs.
 The next [chapter](/chapters/3d-reinforcement-learning.html) introduces **reinforcement learning**, an approach to learning MDPs from experience.

 ### Planning with partial observations
 In MDPs the agent always knows the full state of the environment.
 For example, in Gridworld the agent always knows their exact position and is uncertain only about their future state (due to stochastic transitions and noisy actions).
-Yet in real-world navigation problems (e.g. walking at night or sailing) we are frequently uncertain about our own position.
-Moreover, we are uncertain about the state of variable features of the environment, such as the location of other people or vehicles.
-We can reduce our uncertainty over time by making observations.
+Yet in real-world planning problems (e.g. navigating at night) we are frequently uncertain about our own position.
+Moreover, we are uncertain about the present state of other objects, such as the location of other people.
+This uncertainty can be reduced over time.
 For example, we might infer our rough position by observing two different landmarks.
 In MDPs, by contrast, the uncertainty about stochastic transitions cannot be reduced over time by observation.

 <!-- In contrast, we often face problems where our uncertainty can be *reduced* by observation.
 In choosing where to eat on holiday, we are uncertain about opening hours, the availability of a table, restaurant quality, and so on.
 Much of this uncertainty is dissolved by visually inspecting the restaurants.  -->